Shenington: Social and economic history

 On 13 May 1721 a fire swept through much of the village, destroying the thatched roofs of many of the Hornton stone cottages.
 The Parish Register was destroyed, as the curate was keeping it in the Parsonage House in breach of ecclesiastical law.
 On 3 December 1810 a bare-knuckle boxing match was staged at Shenington Hollow, exploiting the parish's inaccessibility from Gloucestershire's Justices of the Peace.
 The pugilists were British champion Tom Cribb and Virginian former slave Tom Molineaux.
 Cribb's victory made him World champion.
 In 1868 the National Gazetteer of Great Britain and Ireland described Shenington:

-"...a parish in the upper division of Tewkesbury hundred, county Oxford, formerly in, Gloucestershire, 6 miles N.W. of Banbury, its post town, and 29 N.W. of Oxford.
-The village, which is situated on the borders of Warwickshire and Gloucestershire, is wholly agricultural.
-The surface is hilly, and the land chiefly arable.
-The soil produces good crops of wheat, barley, and turnips.
-The living is a rectory in the diocese of Worcester, value £321.
-The church, dedicated to the Holy Trinity, was partially rebuilt in the last century.
-The parochial charities produce about £6 per annum.
-The Dissenters have a place of worship.
-There is a free school."

 A National School was operating in Shenington by 1868 and a school building for it was completed in 1871.
 The building was enlarged in 1905 to absorb the children of neighbouring Alkerton, whose own National School was closed that year.
 By 1962 Shenington school was a Church of England school.
 At some date it must have been reorganised as a junior school, as it is now a primary school.
 On 7 June 1841 Shenington Amicable Society was formed.
 In 1912 it became a lodge of the Independent Order of Oddfellows Manchester Unity.
 In 1972 the lodge was absorbed into that of Hook Norton.
 An annual service for the lodge was held in Holy Trinity church on Trinity Sunday each year until 1987.

 RAF Edgehill

-In the Second World War RAF Edgehill was used for flight tests of experimental jet aircraft.
+In the Second World War RAF Edgehill was used for flight tests of experimental jet aircraft alongside aircrew training.
 After the war it was decommissioned from RAF use and became Shenington Airfield.
-Shenington Gliding Club is based here.
-Part of the former RAF air station is now Shenington Kart Track, the home of Shenington Kart Racing Club.
+Part of the former RAF air station is used by the Shenington Gliding Club and Shenington Kart Track, the home of Shenington Kart Racing Club.
 Shenington KRC was founded in 1959 and is the oldest Kart racing club in the UK.
 Shenington Kart circuit also hosts Pedal Car Racing and has staged a 24-hour pedal car race since 2008.